jleberle/syllabi/2021 - Fall/FA21 HIST 1493 (MWF).md

 #### Plagiarism/Academic Integrity

-Intentional cheating of any kind on any assignment will result in formal academic integrity violation proceedings including referral to the Office of Student Conduct, and may result in a failing grade for the entire course and/or receiving a permanent notation of a violation of academic integrity on your transcript (F!)
+Intentional cheating of any kind on any assignment will result in formal academic integrity violation proceedings including referral to the Office of Student Conduct, and may result in a failing grade for the entire course and/or receiving a notation of a violation of academic integrity on your transcript (F!)
 All students should be familiar with university academic integrity guidelines and procedures, including the right to appeal charges.
 For more information you may contact the Office of Academic Affairs, 101 Whitehurst, 405-744-5627, or visit http://academicintegrity.okstate.edu

 \newpage

 # Class Schedule

-Schedule subject to change because it's 2020.
+Schedule subject to change.

-All *American Yawp* primary sources are within the corresponding chapter assigned for that week

 ## Week 1 (8/17 -- 8/21):  What does it mean to write history?